 The final version of the paper is due the day before Reading Period, Wednesday April 27, at 5pm.
 You must turn in a hard copy of the paper and all data and code (on Canvas).
 You must also follow standard academic practice and create a permanent replication archive by uploading all your data and code to the Gov2001 Dataverse (http://dvn.iq.harvard.edu/dvn/dv/gov2001).

-If you need an extension with the replication paper, you do not need to ask permission: We will accept papers until Monday, May 6, at 5pm, but since you will have had more time, papers turned in after the May 1 deadline will be graded according to proportionately higher standards.
+If you need an extension with the replication paper, you do not need to ask permission: We will accept papers until Thursday, May 5, at 5pm, but since you will have had more time, papers turned in after the original deadline will be graded according to proportionately higher standards.
 The number of incompletes we plan to give is governed by a Poisson distribution with λ=0.01, so please plan accordingly.

-Once all papers are turned in, we will turn over your replication paper to another student, and assign you a replication paper to evaluate.
-Your last assignment for the class will then be to read and comment on a fellow student's work and to grade this student according to certain guidelines we will provide.
-Your main objective is to give the student feedback on what changes and improvements need to happen in order for the paper to be published.
+Once all papers are turned in, you aren't quite finished.
+We will turn over your replication paper to another student and assign you a small set of replication papers to evaluate.
+Your last assignment for the class will be to read and comment on a fellow group's work and to grade this paper according to certain guidelines we will provide.
+Your main objective is to give feedback on what changes and improvements need to happen in order for the paper to be published.
 As always, you will be evaluated based on how helpful, not how destructive, you are.
-Your comments on your fellow student's paper are due Monday, May 13, at 5pm.
+Your comments on your fellow student's paper are due Friday May 13, at 5pm.